 The vast majority of Yellowstone visitors arrive during the summer months.

 Our Recommendation: We understand many travelers are restricted to summer because of school schedules.
 If you are not, we highly recommend traveling to Yellowstone in the shoulder seasons of May, early June, the second half of September, or October.
+Even the second half of August tends to get fewer visitors than earlier in the summer.
 But also keep in mind:

 - In June you will have a lot more daylight hours than you will in September and October.

-- There is a risk of snow in both May, June, September and October and nights will certainly be cold.
+- There is a risk of snow in May, June, September and October and nights will certainly be cool or cold.

 - Winter in Yellowstone is also beautiful – see our Yellowstone Winter Vacation Guide.